ringcentral/ringcentral-api-docs/docs/messages_faxes.md

 ## Receiving Faxes

-In order to get the list of received faxes, use the `message-store` API endpoint with `type = Fax` query parameter:
+In order to get the list of received faxes, use the `message-store` API endpoint with `messageType = Fax` query parameter:

 ```http
 GET  /restapi/v1.0/account/~/extension/~/message-store?messageType=Fax'